 Bats prefer to roost in high places, like attics, chimneys or porch ceilings.
 Bats are typically quiet animals, although you might hear squeaking or scratching noises when they’re on the move.
 The telltale sign of where bats are roosting is their droppings – they look like mouse droppings, but larger.
 You might also find rub or scratch marks at the point where they enter your home.

 Bats are beneficial to the environment (and help eat pesky mosquitoes!) so relocating it outside where it belongs is the best course of action.
+Once it’s out, seal off the entry point with caulk, screens or netting.

 Does homeowners insurance cover damage from bats?